 On receipt of an RSAT, receivers may automatically update their service lists or perform a channel scan to validate reception at the time of the scheduled change.
 Alternatively, receivers may inform the user that a channel or service change is imminent and ask for guidance as to how to proceed.

-RSAT Transport Stream Distribution
+RSAT Download Service over MPEG-2 Transport

-For transmission over an MPEG2 Transport Stream [5], the RSAT XML structure is sent as a file BIOP object, DSM:File, defined in DSM-CC section 11.3.2 [6].
-The file shall be compressed using gzip [4].
-The file content type shall be "application/atsc-rsat+xml".
-The content type descriptor shall be included within the objectInfo of the DSM:File object containing the RSAT XML fragment.
-The file shall be named "rsat.gzip".
-There shall be only one version of an RSAT file delivered at any time per transport stream to avoid conflict.
+For transmission over an MPEG2 Transport Stream [5], the RSAT XML document is sent as a module using the DSM-CC DownloadDataBlock (DDB) message as defined in A/90, section 7.2.4 [6].

+Note: This “DDB-only” design does not conform to all provisions of the A/90 Data Download Protocol including the (lack of) emission of the DownloadServerInitiate and DownloadInfoIndication Sections.

+The RSAT XML document shall be compressed using gzip [4].

+The dsmccDownloadDataHeader fields shall be set according to A/90 section 7.2.4.1 [6].

+The DDB fields shall be set as follows:

+moduleID – Zero (there is only one module).

+moduleVersion – This field shall be incremented by one whenever the contents of the RSAT XML document changes.

+blockNumber – Zero (there is only one block).

+There shall be only one instance of an RSAT module transmitted.
+That is, different instances are not interleaved in a single transport stream.

+The RSAT download service shall be signaled using a PSIP Virtual Channel with a VCT service_type of 0x0A.
+A Virtual Channel with this service_type value shall have exactly one Program Element of stream_type 0x0B which shall contain the DDB.
+The DDB should be emitted at least once every 15 minutes.

+Note: There is no announcement (schedule of future RSAT instance document emissions) defined for this service.

+[Editor’s Note: The service_type value (0x0A) needs to be registered in the code points registry.]

 RSAT ATSC 3.0 Broadcast Distribution